fivesqrd/fluent-frontier/README.md

 php composer.phar require fivesqrd/fluent:3.4
 ```

 For Laravel projects there is an easy to install package available here: https://github.com/Five-Squared/Fluent-Laravel

-### Live Demo ###

-To see a sample in your inbox head on over to http://fluentmsg.com and send a test email to your self.

 ### Quick Examples ###
 Create and send a message: